adamshaw5505/Differential-Forms/README.md

 General
 =======
 The Diffform python package implements differential forms and poly-forms from differential geometry.
 It includes some of the usual operations found in exterior calculus, include exterior product, differential operator.
 The main advatage of this package over other differential form packages ( e.g. [pycartan](https://github.com/TUD-RST/pycartan) ) is that it allows for polyforms and there is no dependence on basis forms.
-However, this removes some useful operations like insertion of vector fields.

 This package is a part-time project during my PhD so updates should be suspected to end eventually.
 Bugs and mistakes may (possibly will) be prevalent.